gristlekinginc/metsci-site-v2/docs/tutorial-basics/005-adding-a-device.md

 ### Step 3: Power On and Monitor the Device

-Once you’ve set everything up in the console:
+Once you've set everything up in the console:

 1. **Power on the Device:**
    - Wait for the console to recognize the device.